 Federal Student Loans

 Albany Law School ScholarshipsAlbany Law School offers an extensive scholarship program to Juris Doctor candidates.
-Over 40 percent of the Class of 2015 received a scholarship, averaging $18,000 per year.
+More than 40 percent of the Class of 2015 received a scholarship, averaging $18,000 per year.
 Scholarships are offered by the Admissions Committee at the time of, or shortly following, the offer for admission (there is no separate scholarship application).

 Presidents', Deans', Founders' and Trustees' Scholarship awards are based on the strength of the admissions application.
 The Admissions Scholarship is awarded to applicants with unique backgrounds including members of minority groups historically under-represented in the legal profession.
 Class rank, as specified in the scholarship offer, is required for annual renewal.